superfluid-org/docs-v2/README.md

 * **SDK** - Guides and tutorials about how to build your own Superfluid SDK from the protocol forwarders.
 * **Technical Reference** - Technical Reference of the most important Superfluid Contracts.

 Superfluid is a protocol that revolves around Super Tokens and their primitives Money Streaming and Distributions.
-In the Protocol page, each one of these concepts have three items:
+In the documentation, each one of these sections have three items:

 * _Overview_
 * _Guides_